Topic: Protecting Your Business

 If you are in the middle of the session/event and illegal actions occur - leave.
 Simply document the activity, email right then from your phone to client that you're cancelling the session due to illegal activity and leave.
 Depending on level of illegality, you may want to report to police.

 HINT: Just because your contract is silent on illegal activity it doesn't mean you're stuck staying there.
 So long as you took proper steps, documented and evaluated the situation properly - it's highly unlikely (but not improbable) that you'd be held liable for not fulfilling services when illegal activities are occurring.

 What if the action my client wants to do is not illegal, but is unsafe?

-It is highly recommended, especially for events (such as weddings), to have a safe-working condition provision in your contract.
-Rely on this provision and also, as above, document and notify client why you’re terminating services.
+It is highly recommended, especially for events (such as weddings), to have a safe work environment provision in your contract.
+Rely on this provision and also, as above, document and notify client why you're terminating services.

 Don't delay on making sure you understand these specifics and putting legal supports in place.
 It is incredibly important to be proactive in protecting your photography business.